-- Reed switch sensors are comprised of a reed switch and a magnet - Reed switches are packaged in many ways depending on the application - The magnet is usually packaged or attached to a moving part - The magnet is brought into the sphere of influence of the reed switch closing the contacts and carrying out the sensing application - The key to a successful application is the proper usage of the magnet and the reed switch as they interact in this sphere of influence
+- Reed switch sensors are comprised of a reed switch and a magnet. - The reed switches are packaged in several ways depending upon the application - The magnet is usually packaged or attached to a moveable mechanism - Usually the magnet is brought into the sphere of influence of the reed switch closing the contacts and carrying out the sensing application. - The key to a successful application is the proper usage of the magnet and the reed switch as they interact in this sphere of influence.